What To Do After Hitting a Deer

 Is hitting a deer covered by comprehensive or collision?

 Hitting an animal with your car would be covered under your comprehensive (other than collision) coverage.
-Typically, comprehensive insurance can cover damage to your car resulting from events such as fire, theft, hail, or a fallen tree branch.
-This also includes a collision with an animal.
+Typically, comprehensive insurance can cover damage to your car resulting from events such as fire, theft, hail, a fallen tree branch, or a collision with an animal.